morrislab-pc/lab_tutorials/Using_git.md

 ## The git commands `fetch`, `pull`, `merge`, `push` and `sync`

+    - In git you are not supposed to commit work on remote branches (you are supposed to do your work on local branches)

+    - Remote branches should contain copies of commits coming from remotes, never commits created locally.

     - The command `git fetch origin` **fetches** any new work that has been **pushed** to that server since you **cloned** (or last **fetched** from) it.